vincentsijben/vjmotion-processing/README.md

  </table>

-## How to install
+## Installation
-Install the library by downloading the latest release through the Processing contribution manager: go to `Processing > Sketch > Import Library... > Manage Libraries...` , search for "VJMotion" and click install.
+Install the library by downloading the latest release through the Processing contribution manager.
+Open Processing and go to `Sketch > Import Library... > Manage Libraries...` , search for **VJMotion** and click install.

 ## Usage